panoply/esthetic/docs/src/docs/usage/cli.md

 └── package.json
 ```

 The CLI uses the file extensions suffixes to determine formatting languages but also accepts language identifier flags.
-Using or example project, let's leverage the language identifier flags to target certain files within the glob `*` pattern match:
+Using the example project above, let's leverage the language identifier flags to target certain files within a glob `*` pattern match:

 ```bash
 $ esthetic src/** --liquid --css
 ```

 Running the above command would result in Æsthetic formatting all files contained in the `src/templates` and `src/stylesheets` directories.
-Our language identifier flags would exclude formatting files located in `src/statics` and `src/data` directories.
+Because we passed language identifier flags (`--liquid` and `--css`), formatting will not apply to files located in the `src/statics` and `src/data` directories.
 Running run the same command without any language identifiers would result in all files contained in the `src` directory to be formatted.
 Below is various command examples the CLI accepts:

 ```bash
 # Format all files in the templates directory and print the output